lukavuletic/todo-list-client/README.md

 The other mandatory repository that needs to be ran for this project can be found on this link - https://github.com/lukavuletic/todo-list-api

+For connection to the express server (api), please set environment variables in .env file in root folder.

 To run with docker-compose please create a docker-compose.yml file in a folder that includes both todo-list-api and todo-list-client and execute command `docker-compose up --build -d`

 docker-compose.yml